sydney-machine-learning/BayesianAutoencoders/README.md

 The team that worked on this project and paper include but not limited to:-

-..*Dr. Rohitash Chandra
+*Dr. Rohitash Chandra
-..*Dr. Pavel N. Krivitsky
+*Dr. Pavel N. Krivitsky
-..*Manavendra Maharana
+*Manavendra Maharana
-..*Mahir Jain
+*Mahir Jain